DavidLeoni/divercli/docs/README.md

 ### Your first project

 In DiverCli, a project is a folder with configuration for connecting to a database, plus possibly the database itself and other custom scripts.
-It might look like this :
+It might look like this:

 ```
 divercli.ini